Buckeye Arizona Real Estate Market Report — July 2026

 Source note: All letter grades on this page reflect the official Arizona Department of Education FY25 A-F release (April 15, 2026), the most current state-issued data available.
 Third-party aggregators (Niche, GreatSchools, SchoolGrade) are secondary references only and do not override official ADE grades.

-Law Enforcement Jurisdiction in Buckeye
+Law Enforcement Jurisdiction in Buckeye Arizona Real Estate

 Buckeye is policed by the Buckeye Police Department, a single primary agency.
 The Buckeye PD headquarters at 21699 W. Yuma Road, Buckeye, AZ 85326, with approximately 103 sworn officers serving the city’s 639-square-mile planning area.
 The Arizona Department of Public Safety provides highway patrol coverage on Interstate 10, State Route 85, and Sun Valley Parkway.
 Maricopa County Sheriff’s Office District 3 covers any unincorporated pockets along the city’s outer planning boundary but is not the primary agency inside Buckeye city limits.
 Buckeye is an incorporated city with single-agency jurisdiction, which is simpler from a buyer-disclosure standpoint than CDP or master-plan cities with overlapping county authority.

-Buckeye Safety Snapshot
+Buckeye Arizona Real Estate Safety Snapshot

 CrimeGrade A-, 79th percentile nationally, SafeWise 6th-safest Arizona city.
 Lowest property crime rate in Maricopa County.

-Buckeye’s economy is rapidly diversifying away from its agricultural roots.
-The city sits on a major transportation corridor with 16 miles of Interstate 10 frontage, 26 miles of State Route 85 frontage, and direct Union Pacific Railroad access.
+Buckeye Arizona Real Estate sits on a major transportation corridor with 16 miles of Interstate 10 frontage, 26 miles of State Route 85 frontage, and direct Union Pacific Railroad access.
 Within a 45-minute commute, the available workforce exceeds 1.45 million people.
 Roughly 68% of Buckeye residents drive alone to work and 20% work from home, with the average commute running about 33 minutes.
 The City of Buckeye actively recruits employers to reduce outbound commute share through its semi-annual Reduce the Commute job fair, and major healthcare, distribution, and manufacturing operations have answered.

 Healthcare is the fastest-growing employment sector.
-Abrazo broke ground on a Buckeye medical campus, Banner Health is building a hospital, and a Costco anchors the new $275M Verrado Marketplace which opened its first phase in May 2026 with Target, Marshalls, HomeGoods, Costco, and more than 55 additional retailers planned through January 2027.
+Abrazo broke ground on a Buckeye medical campus, Banner Health is building a hospital, and Costco anchors the $275M Verrado Marketplace which opened its first phase in May 2026 with Target, Marshalls, HomeGoods, Costco, and more than 55 additional retailers planned through January 2027.
 Distribution and logistics remain core, with Walmart, Amazon, Ross, REI, and Sub-Zero Wolf operations all within an 18-minute drive.
 Buckeye Municipal Airport is on a city redevelopment plan to become an industrial and general aviation hub similar to Mesa Gateway.

 Buckeye Arizona Real Estate is the single most active new construction market in the West Valley, and arguably one of the most active in the entire state.
 The City of Buckeye reports more than 30 master-planned communities approved or in active build, and the long-term planning footprint contemplates over 1 million residents.
-The active master plans below all have current model homes open and live builder addresses verified inside Buckeye city limits as of May 2026.
+The active master plans below all have current model homes open and live builder addresses verified inside Buckeye city limits as of July 2026.

 - Verrado (DMB Associates): Main Street District at 4233 N Verrado Way, Buckeye, AZ 85396 ✅.
 New Urbanist 8,800-acre master plan against the White Tank Mountains.
 Active builders include Toll Brothers, David Weekley Homes (Highlands Legacy + Signature Series), K. Hovnanian Four Seasons at Victory (55+), Landsea (Mira Vista at Victory, 55+), Taylor Morrison (Discovery Collection), and Lennar.
+Verrado Buckeye Arizona real estate remains the city’s flagship master plan.

 - Sundance (Brookfield Residential): Sales center at 21305 W. Sundance Parkway, Buckeye, AZ 85326 ✅.
 Master plan with The Golf Club at Buckeye and an active adult 45+ section.
 Beazer Homes (Vistas Collection), Century Communities, and other production builders active.